I have a big aloe plant growing just outside my window. I love looking at it and admire its ability to withstand the super hot California summers.

 No wonder strawberries are considered a superfruit.
 Not only are they crucial for our health when taken internally, they can also help the state of our skin tremendously.

-Filled with anti-oxidants and polyphenols, strawberries can boast amazing astringent and anti-inflammatory properties that can help slow down aging process.
-The berries are also filled with fruit acids: alpha-hydroxy acid (AHA) help exfoliate dead cells and reveal younger, glowing skin.
-They also have a high content of salicylic acid which is crucial in treatment of acne and blemish-prone skin.
+The berries are also filled with fruit acids: alpha-hydroxy acid (AHA) helps exfoliate dead cells and reveal younger, glowing skin.
+They also have a high content of salicylic acid which is crucial in the treatment of acne and blemish-prone skin.

 How to make it?
 Easy!